sematic-ai/sematic/docs/get-started.md

 ## Running an example pipeline

-Sematic comes with a number of pre-packages examples.
+Sematic comes with a number of pre-packaged examples.

 To run an example pipeline (e.g. MNIST in PyTorch), do: